 Much of the groundwork on which the Bitcoin blockchain and all the other blockchain concepts that have come after have been based on the foundational principles of Stuart Haber and his colleague W. Scott Stornetta’s work in 1991.

-For more than 30 years, Stuart Haber has made significant contributions to the field of cryptography, distributed computing, and blockchain technology.
+For more than 30 years, Dr. Haber has made significant contributions to the field of cryptography, distributed computing, and blockchain technology.
 He is the co-inventor of a number of Surety patents.
-Over the course of his career, Haber has lectured and published a number of scientific journals and articles on both theoretical and practical aspects of cryptography and distributed computing.
+Over the course of his career, Dr. Haber has lectured and published a number of scientific journals and articles on both theoretical and practical aspects of cryptography and distributed computing.
 He also contributed research materials in the field of electrical engineering.

 Together with Stornetta, he has co-authored a number of important publications in the field of cryptography, some of which include: “How to Time-Stamp Document”, “Secure Names for Bit-Strings”, and “Improving the Efficiency and Reliability of Digital Time-Stamping” just to mention a few.
-Haber has also published research materials on the theory of computing, algorithms, and computer security.
+Dr. Haber has also published research materials on the theory of computing, algorithms, and computer security.

-Jeff Leston has extensive experience in technology and its applications in financial services and healthcare.
+Mr. Leston has extensive experience in technology and its applications in financial services and healthcare.
 He formed Castlestone Advisors to provider the healthcare industry with information technology solutions, largely based on developments from the financial industry.
 He has developed products for healthcare companies, including Johnson & Johnson, United Healthcare, Rite Aid, Walgreen’s and for health insurers, including MetLife and the Centers for Medicare and Medicaid Services.

 Mr. Leston conceived and implemented an antifraud project with National Government Services for the Medicare Durable Medical Equipment program, which was completed in 100 days.
 He has testified in front of the Delaware Joint Finance Committee, the Illinois State Senate Medicaid Reform Committee on technologies to prevent fraud and abuse, to the New Jersey State Senate Oversight Committee on fraud in Managed Medicaid, and consulted to members of Congress and the Illinois Healthcare Fraud Elimination Task Force spoken on the subject at the National Healthcare Antifraud Association, the Managed Medicaid Forum and the Pittsburgh Business Group on Health.
 He has authored papers on prescription drug abuse and identity theft in healthcare, and been interviewed by Inc. Magazine on healthcare identity theft.
 He is the driving force behind HR 6690 ‘Fighting Fraud and Protecting Seniors Care Act of 2018’, which passed the House of Representatives in September 2018.